 - Simerpreet Kaur, Microsoft Research, India

 Paper submission instructions

-- Use the Interspeech 2016 authors' kit, but your paper should be up to SIX pages in length
+- Use the Interspeech 2018 authors' kit, but your paper should be SIX pages in length, including bibliography

 - Remember that Blizzard is a scientific investigation - we are all trying to understand why some techniques work better than others.